Marijuana Addiction – Debate Rages – Truth On Both Sides

-Marijuana refers to the dried leaves, flowers, seeds and stem of the hemp plant whose scientific name is Cannabis sativa.
-Marijuana is a hallucinogen meaning it distorts how the users mind perceives the world they live in.
+Marijuana refers to the dried leaves, flowers, seeds, and stem of the hemp plant, whose scientific name is Cannabis sativa.
+Marijuana is a hallucinogen meaning it distorts how the user’s mind perceives the world.
 THC is the chemical present in cannabis that creates this effect.

-This is a chronic disease that the individual has trouble controlling their marijuana use and they cannot stop use even with the negative consequences it has.
-An addicted individual will display compulsive drug seeking activities.
+It is a chronic disease that the individual has trouble controlling their marijuana use, and they cannot stop using even with the negative consequences it has.
+An addicted individual will display compulsive drug-seeking activities.

 Marijuana is often smoked like a cigarette (joint) or in a pipe.
-The other way of using is by ingesting either by brewing tea or mixing with food.
-Sometimes the joint is usually laced with other more powerful drugs such as cocaine and PCP.
-When the user smokes a joint they feel the effect within minutes.
-Immediate sensations include; increased heart rate, lessened coordination and balance and an unreal state of the mind.
+The other way of using it is by ingesting either by brewing tea or mixing it with food.
+Sometimes the joint is usually laced with other more potent drugs such as cocaine and PCP.
+When the user smokes, they feel the effect within minutes.
+Immediate sensations include; increased heart rate, lessened coordination and balance, and an unreal state of mind.
 The side effects of weed usually peak after 30 minutes.
-The effects usually last two or three hours but they could take longer, it all depends on how much the user took.
+The results typically last two or three hours, but they could take longer.
+It all depends on how much the user took.

-- According to a survey done in high schools it is the most commonly used illicit drugs in the United States.
-More than 1 in every 3 Americans has tried using Marijuana at least once in their lives.
+- According to a survey done in high schools, it is the most commonly used illicit drug in the United States.
+More than 1 in every 3 Americans has tried using marijuana at least once in their lives.
 9% of marijuana users develop an addiction with time.

 The American Society of Addiction Medicine defines addiction as a primary, chronic disease of brain reward, motivation, memory, and related circuitry.
 This definition applies regardless of whether the addiction is to a drug or an activity.
-Applying this definition to marijuana, we are able to diagnose whether marijuana use by an individual reaches the threshold to be defined as addiction.
+Applying this definition to marijuana, we can diagnose whether marijuana use by an individual reaches the addiction threshold.

 Signs & Symptoms Tolerance